noidexe/Enjin-Coin-Documentation/docs/platform-architecture.md

 The Enjin wallet provides a seamless signing process that makes it easy to execute complex commands via Enjin's smart contracts.

+If you are unsure on how to get started with the Enjin Wallet, we highly recommend going through our [connecting your Enjin Wallet](./connecting-wallet.md) guide for further information.

 ## Wallet Daemon

 The Wallet Daemon is a tool that you can use to automate the authorization of transaction requests to and from the Trusted Cloud.